-→ "Customer service" on page 26
+→ "Customer service" on page 25

 Special accessories Order number

 Wire rack HZ634080

 For ovenware, cake tins and ovenproof dishes, and for roasts and grilled food.

 Universal pan HZ632070

 For moist cakes, pastries, frozen meals and large roasts.
-Self-cleaning

 It can be used to catch dripping fat when you are grilling directly on the wire rack.

 Baking tray HZ631070

 For tray bakes and small baked products.
-Self-cleaning

-Wire insert HZ324000

-For meat, poultry and fish.

-For inserting into the universal pan to catch dripping fat and meat juices.

-Profi pan HZ633070

-For preparing large quantities.

-Lid for the Profi pan HZ633001

-The lid turns the Profi pan into a Profi roasting dish.

-Pizza tray HZ617000

-For pizzas and large round cakes.

-Grill tray HZ625071

-Use for grilling in place of the wire rack or as a splatter guard.
-Only use in the universal pan.
-Self-cleaning

-Bread-baking stone HZ327000

-For home-made bread, bread rolls and pizzas that require a crispy base.
-Self-cleaning
+Wire insert For meat, poultry and fish.
+For inserting into the universal pan to catch drip- HZ324000 ping fat and meat juices.
+Universal pan, non-stick For moist cakes, pastries, frozen meals and large roasts.
+Pastries and roasts can be removed more easily HZ632010 from the universal pan.
+Baking tray, non-stick For tray bakes and small baked products.
+The pastries can be removed more easily from the baking tray.
+HZ631010 Profi pan HZ633070 For preparing large quantities.
+Lid for the Profi pan The lid turns the Profi pan into a Profi roasting dish.
+HZ633001 Pizza tray HZ617000 For pizzas and large round cakes.
+Grill tray Use for grilling in place of the wire rack or as a splatter guard.Only use in the universal pan.
+HZ625071 Bread-baking stone For home-made bread, bread rolls and pizzas that require a crispy base.
 The baking stone must be preheated to the recommended temperature.

-Glass roasting dish (5.1 litres) HZ915001

-For stews and bakes.

-Particularly suitable for the "Meals" operating

-mode.

-Glass tray HZ86S000

-For large roasts, moist cakes and bakes.

-Glass tray HZ636000

-For bakes, vegetable dishes and baked goods.

-Decorative trims HZ66X600

-For concealing the lower shelf of the unit and the
+HZ327000 Glass roasting dish (5.1 litres) For stews and bakes.
+Particularly suitable for the "Meals" operating mode.
+HZ915001 Glass tray HZ86S000 For large roasts, moist cakes and bakes.
+Glass tray For bakes, vegetable dishes and baked goods.
+HZ636000 Decorative trims For concealing the lower shelf of the unit and the HZ66X600

-base of the appliance.